btlsharf/Browser-Based-Snake-Game-Project/README.md

 - another fruit appears on a random empty box when the snak eats the fruit
 - the snake loses when it hits the border or itself

-# Strat Game
-- initially the screen shows a "start game button"
-- the game takes 2 second to start before the snake starts moving

 # Upper header:
 - Score: keeping score of how many fruits the snake ate
+- High score: keeping track of teh highest score

 # Board:
--the board is a square grid wit
+-the board is a square grid

-# extras:
+# Recommended:
 - change the color of the snake
 - black mode
 - change the fruit